Jnunlplab/IM2/README.md

 the checkpoint is provided，contains fne-tuned dialogpt, Roberts, and ab-ba,ab-bc for IM2,etc..

 # get score
-You can either use your own data or the data that we have processed, use all sub-metric to get the score, and then run the linear_regression.py to get the combined IM2 score.
+You can either use your own data or the data that we have processed, use all sub-metric to get the score, and then  get the combined IM2 score.